Best Lab Coats for Every Scientist (Tips for 2024)

 Red Kap’s Lab Coat is a much cheaper alternative but still provides helpful tight knit cuffs for less hazardous wet chemical work.
 Made with 80% polyester and 20% combed cotton, it’s within the recommended minimum of 65% polyester for a chemical research lab setting but not suitable for working with flammable materials.
 Definitely do not use this around Bunsen burners, strong oxidzers or hot plates!

 Chemists will definitely like the knit cuffs that this lab coat offers, which keep sleeves out of the way while working, and the extra back coverage, which protects against dirty working surfaces.
 It comes with a standard chest pocket and two lower pockets, plus has the ability to be buttoned all the way up to protect your neck.
-It’s a little bit stiff based on the reviews so it might not be as comfortable as higher quality fabrics.
+The fabric is a little bit stiff so it might not be as comfortable as higher quality fabrics.

 The Worklon Lab Coat is ideal for biologists who place a high priority on comfort as well as durability and functionality.
 The easy-to-clean 80% polyester and 20% cotton mix is ideal for professionals who deal with spills, splashes, and other messes on a regular basis but it’s not a good choice for working with flammable materials.